 about the family support team

-We are a team of Counsellors, Social Workers, Benefits Adviser and trained volunteers who provide talking, listening and practical support to people who use the hospice, or who come into contact with our community nursing services.
+Our team includes Social Workers, a Benefit Advisor, Counsellors and trained volunteers who provide practical support and financial advice, as well as talking and listening to people who use the hospice or who come into contact with our Fair Havens Community Hospice Service.

 who we can help

 When someone is diagnosed with a serious illness, it can have a huge impact on them and the people who are close to them.
-We are available to help them find their way in the difficult times ahead and if required support them with the sad and difficult conversations they may need to have with family and friends.
-If the people they care about need support, we are available for them too.
-When someone special and important dies we are there to offer the support and guidance that their loved ones often need.
+We are available to help them all find their way in the difficult times ahead and, if required, support them with practical support and advice.
+Our Counsellors and trained volunteers are there to offer the support and guidance when someone dies or during the patient's illness.

 what we offer